polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 ```
 /dev/sdc  /dev/sdc1  /dev/sdc2  /dev/sdc3
 ```
-Use the following command to umount the SD card replacing /dev/sdX with the drive letter found in the previous step.
+Use the following command to unmount the SD card replacing /dev/sdX with the drive letter found in the previous step.
 For example, "/dev/sd**c**?" from the example above.

 ```